jaguardado123/3326-lab-13/README.md

 Make sure all functions are **static**.

-- `greet()` method should simply output "Hello World!".
+- `greet()` method should be non-value returning and simply output "Hello World!".

-- `sum(x, y)` method should receive two double values and return their sum.
+- `sum(x, y)` method should receive two double values and return their sum as a double.

-- `even(x)` method should receive one integer value and return true if it's even or false if it's odd.
+- `even(x)` method should receive one integer value and return `true` if it's even or `false` if it's odd.

-- `max( []x )` method should receive an integer array and return the largest value.
+- `max( []x )` method should receive an integer array and return the largest integer value.

 **Test Your Code:**